-One of the limitations of Facebook website retargeting is that the membership duration of this list has a maximum of 180 days, which is much less than the 540 days available on AdWords,.
-This means you can’t target people a year later, for example if they purchases at Christmas last year, you won’t be able to target them the following year.
+One of the limitations of Facebook website retargeting is that the membership duration of this list has a maximum of 180 days, which is much less than the 540 days available on AdWords.
+This means you can’t target people a year later, for example, if they purchase at Christmas last year, you won’t be able to target them the following year.

 Choose how long users will remain on the list using the ‘In The Last’ box.
 Consider things like the strategy you’re using or how long the average path to purchase is for your business.